zpainter/iassist/content/conferences/iassist-virtual-2021/_index.md

 +++
-title = "IASSIST 2021 Virtual Conference"
+title = "IASSIST 2021 Global Virtual Conference (GVC) "
 draft = "false"
 +++
 ## Global Conference of IASSIST

-The IASSIST Global Virtual Conference (GVC) will be held in May 2021.
-The usual layout of presentations, panels, lightning talks, posters, and keynote talk will be held over the course of 3 days.
-Workshops will be held the week prior.
+**The IASSIST Global Virtual Conference (GVC) will be held on May 18-20, 2021.
+Workshops will be held the week prior.**

-Registration will be $30 for IASSIST members and $100 for non-members.
+Registration fees for the GVC will be $30 for IASSIST members and $100 for non-members.
 Registration for workshops will include an additional nominal fee.

+Registration will open in March 2021.

 All presentations (excluding workshops) will be recorded in the event that attendees are unable to view the presentations synchronously.